cploujoux/toolkit/docs/bl_create-agent-app.md

 ---
 ## bl create-agent-app

-Create a new beamlit agent app
+Create a new blaxel agent app

 ### Synopsis

-Create a new beamlit agent app
+Create a new blaxel agent app

 ```
 bl create-agent-app directory [flags]